redtexts/texts/icp_1980_party_circles.md

-To reinforce this view the work of rebuilding the doctrine was artificially separated from rebuilding the political Party, attributing the former not to party forces, but to "the genius\" of Lenin, to whom treacherous reverence was made by publishing his "works" *post mortem*, making much of his name, spelled out in full.
+To reinforce this view the work of rebuilding the doctrine was artificially separated from rebuilding the political Party, attributing the former not to party forces, but to "the genius" of Lenin, to whom treacherous reverence was made by publishing his "works" *post mortem*, making much of his name, spelled out in full.